 Specimen Transportation From Outside The Facility

 From outside the facility, bio bags are a common means of shipment.
+Transporting hazardous materials requires specific labeling and packaging steps.
 To ensure proper handling and testing efficacy, use these steps:

 - Label the package with a biohazard label to alert workers to the Universal Precautions they should follow